 Significance

-Communities surrounding the power plants are the valuable stakeholders for operations of BPP because they have received both positive and negative impacts throughout the project’s life cycle.
-Consequently, the community’s acceptance is a significant factor for the project’s sustainability.
+Communities surrounding the power plants are important stakeholders in BPP’s operations as they experience both positive and negative impacts throughout the project’s life cycle.
+As a result, community endorsement is a significant factor in the project’s sustainability.

-BPP has placed great emphasis on building community engagements and listening to their opinions since the project’s feasibility study gets started in order to collect comments and concerns from the communities, using them for engineering designs and reducing any impacts likely arising, inclusion of determining the monitoring and preventive measures during the project’s construction and operational stages.
-In addition, BPP has used opinions received from the community engagement to improve its operations and support the sustainable development corresponding to the local needs.
+BPP has given great importance on engaging with communities, including listening to community’s opinions since the project’s feasibility study commencement.
+This is to gather opinions and concerns from the communities to use them for creating the engineering designs and reducing any impacts likely arising.
+Additionally, the monitoring and preventive measures are established during the project’s construction and operational stages, while the opinions obtained from community engagement are used to improve BPP’s operations, driving towards the sustainable development corresponding to local needs.

 Management Approach

-BPP determines to conduct a Social Baseline Study in the areas according to the international standards so as to understand economic and social conditions in the project’s area.
-It also sets up practice guidelines for creating community engagements and applying them as seen appropriated for each area.
+BPP determines to conduct a social baseline study in the areas in accordance with the international standards during the project’s feasibility study stage.
+The aim is to understand economic and social contexts of the project’s area.
+It also sets up practice guidelines for engaging with communities and applying them as seen appropriated for each area.

-1. Communities living in the project area are those staying in the project’s zones and necessarily being relocated.
-They are the most affected people at the project’s beginning stage since the relocation has an impact on the community’s traditional living and possibly affects their occupations, cultures, and traditions, etc. As such, making understanding and well planning for relocations as well as supporting the communities for their best benefits with minimal effects, is a must.
-The unwilling relocation is avoidable and challenging for the project accomplishment.
+1. Communities located in the project area are those living in the project’s zones and necessarily being relocated.
+Members of these communities are the most affected people during the project’s commencement stage since relocation has an impact on the community’s traditional living, and possibly affects their occupations, cultures, and traditions, etc. Therefore, understanding and well planning for relocations as well as supporting such communities for their best benefits with minimal effects is a must.
+The unwilling relocation is avoidable, which is a challenge for the project achievement.

-2. Communities located closest to the project are those living adjacent to the project’s areas or five kms away from the project (radius may vary upon each area).
-These communities are directly affected and in proximity to the project.
-BPP has considered them as the most affected stakeholders during its operational stage.
-Consequently, the communities residing closest to the project together with those staying in the project’s areas will be provided the utmost opportunities from the project such as job recruitments and occupational supports, etc.
+2. Communities living proximity to the project are those residing adjacent to the project’s areas or 5 kms away (radius may vary upon each area).
+These communities are directly affected and are closest to the project.
+As a result, BPP has counted them as the most affected stakeholders during the operational stage.
+Subsequently, the communities residing in proximity to the project, together with those staying in the project’s areas will be provided with maximum opportunities, such as job recruitment, occupational support, etc.

-3. Communities located in the moderate vicinity of the project are communities living over 5 kms from the project but not exceed 10 kms (radius may vary upon each area) or the communities BPP purchased lands for operating, but do not have to relocate.
+3. Communities living in the moderate vicinity of the project are those located over 5 kms from the project area but not exceeding 10 kms (radius may vary upon each area), or the communities BPP purchased lands for operating, but do not have to relocate.
 These communities are directly affected by the project, but less than the first two groups.
-Hence, this community group is considered as the moderate affected stakeholders.
+As a result, this community group is considered as the moderately affected stakeholders.

-4. Indirectly effected communities are the communities located far away from the project’s areas or those supporting the relocation which may be indirectly affected, for instance, increasing the population and transportation densities.
-BPP considered these communities as the least affected stakeholders, compared to the first three groups.
+4. Indirectly affected communities are those residing far away from the project areas or the ones supporting the relocation, which may be indirectly affected, for instance, increasing the population and transportation densities.
+BPP considered this group of communities as the least important stakeholders, when compared to the first three groups.

-BPP has set up a unit with a direct responsibility on engaging with communities in order to develop an operational plan properly for each locality, covering a vulnerable group, such as persons unable to protect their rights or have no freedom to make decisions on effects they may receive, such as children, the elderly, migrants and indigenous groups.
+BPP set up a unit with a direct responsibility on creating community engagement, conducting the public hearings and community opinion surveys so as to develop an operational plan appropriated for each locality, including a vulnerable group, such as persons unable to protect their rights or have no freedom to make decisions on effects they may receive, namely children, the elderly, migrants, and indigenous groups, etc.

 Performance